 But I persevered, embarking finally on THE BUSINESS OF DYING, the story of a London detective who moonlights as a hitman, which was finally completed in early 2001.
 After another couple of rejections, I managed to get an agent, and in September of that year, much to my amazement, the book was sold to my current publishers, Transworld.
 It was released in July 2002, to much critical acclaim, wth the Guardian describing it as 'a gem', and The Independent hailing it as 'the crime debut of year' (see all reviews).
 In the United States, THE BUSINESS OF DYING was shortlisted for the prestigious Barry Award for best British novel, and has since been translated into fifteen languages, including Japanese, Greek and Russian.
 THE MURDER EXCHANGE, a tale of intrigue and double-cross in the murky world of London gangland followed in 2003, and was also shortlisted for the Barry Award, as well the Theakstons Old Peculier crimewriting prize for best British Crime paperback (although by some terrible miscarriage of justice, it won neither).

 Since those heady days I've written a further six books.
 A GOOD DAY TO DIE, my long-planned sequel to THE BUSINESS OF DYNG, which saw the hitman cop Dennis Milne returning to London to avenge the murder of his former colleague, was shortlisted for the CWA Steel Dagger for best thriller of 2005, but it was my fifth, RELENTLESS, which became what publishers call the break-out book.
 Described by The Observer as 'unputdownable', RELENTLESS, a race against time thriller about an ordinary family man who finds himself chased by killers who will stop at nothing to kill him, even though he has no idea what he's meant to have done, was one of only eight titles picked for Richard and Judy's Recommended Summer Reads for 2007, and to date has sold more than 300,000 copies.
-My latest thriller, SIEGE, is on sale now.
+My latest thriller, STAY ALIVE, is on sale now.